 Given the challenging topography, additional funds were needed to fund the design and construction.
 Staff applied for, and was awarded, matching grant funds of $65,000 through the VDOT Revenue Sharing Grant Program.
 No tax dollars are being used for this project.

-Construction began in May 2015 and should be completed by the end of July 2015.
-A ribbon cutting ceremony for the trail will be held in September 2015.
+Construction began in May 2015 and was completed by the end of July 2015.

 Resident Information Letter - 2015